Chinese calendar: Solar year and solar terms

 The solar year (suì, 歲 (岁)) begins on the December solstice and proceeds through the 24 solar terms.
 Since the speed of the Sun's apparent motion in the elliptical is variable, the time between major terms is not fixed.
 This variation in time between major terms results in different solar year lengths.

-There are generally 11 or 12 complete lunisolar months, plus two incomplete lunisolar months around the winter solstice, in a solar year.
-The complete lunisolar months are numbered from 0 to 10, and the lunisolar month split between two solar years is considered the 11th month.
-If there are 12 complete lunisolar months within a solar year, it is known as a leap year (a year possessing an intercalary month).
+A solar year generally spans over 11 or 12 complete lunar months, plus two incomplete lunar months around the winter solstice.
+The complete months are numbered from 0 to 10, and the month split between two solar years is considered the 11th month.
+If there are 12 complete months within a solar year, it is known as a leap year (a year possessing an intercalary month).
+This intercalation makes the calendar lunisolar.

-Different versions of the traditional calendar might have different average solar year lengths.
-For example, one solar year of the 1st century BCE Tàichū calendar is 365 385/1539 (365.25016) days.
-A solar year of the 13th-century Shòushí calendar is 365 97/400 (365.2425) days, identical to the Gregorian calendar.
-The additional .00766 day from the Tàichū calendar leads to a one-day shift every 130.5 years.
+Different versions of the arithmetic solar calendar have different mean year lengths.
+For example, one solar year of the 1st century BCE Tàichū calendar averages at 365 385/1539 (365.25016) days.
+The mean solar year of the 13th-century Shòushí calendar is 365 97/400 (365.2425) days, identical to the Gregorian calendar.
+The additional 0.00766 day from the Tàichū calendar lead to a one-day shift every 130.5 years.